powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+###  v4.1.03 Change: Yt-dlp Menu >>> Download List display of user download lists.

+          Old display: line number -- /path/filename
+          New display: line number -- filename (with videoinfox-dl- removed from the beginning of the filename.)
+          Note: The path of a user list will be displayed when a user list is set.

+          Fix: Videoinfox -a gui notification would display when the clipboard was empty or didn't start with http
+              MESSAGE: Clipboard content didn't start with http (message will also display if the clipboard is empty)

+          Fix: Videoinfox -l gui notification would display when the clipboard was empty or didn't start with http
+              MESSAGE: Clipboard content didn't start with http (message will also display if the clipboard is empty)

+          Add: Line to Download List Help - The Download List Display Is Sorted Recursively By Directory.
+Not By Filename.

 ###  v4.1.00 No more copying screen results to interact with Videoinfox.
 All Keyboard driven.